Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Things to Know When Owning a Bassador:

-Oftentimes, owning any Labrador mixed breed can feel like taking care of a puppy for the first three years of their life.
-If you’re considering bringing a Bassador into your family, we strongly recommend that you consider the cost of time, money, and attention involved in doing so — as well as the following topics related to their health:
+Often, owning any Labrador mixed breed can feel like taking care of a puppy for the first 3 years of their life.
+If you’re considering bringing a Bassador into your family, we strongly recommend that you consider the cost of time, money, and attention involved in doing so as well as the following topics related to their health:

 Food & Diet Requirements 🦴

-Medium in size but high in energy requirements, Bassadors do not require any special dietary considerations outside of an average dog breed.
-You should be careful not to overfeed them, however, as they have a genetic predisposition to gain weight quickly.
-If in doubt about the best food for your dog’s breed and stage of life, it’s always best to consult with a licensed veterinarian.
+Although they’re energetic dogs, Bassadors do not require any special dietary considerations.
+However, you should be careful not to overfeed them since they have a genetic predisposition to gain weight quickly.
+If you’re unsure about the best food for your dog’s breed and stage of life, it’s always best to consult a licensed veterinarian.

 Exercise 🐕

-Bassadors require significant exercise to help them prevent weight gain or full-on obesity.
-Their hunting genes incline them towards vigorous activity, such as a high-speed game of fetch or an intense tug of war battle.
-Anywhere from 30 to 60 minutes a day of moderate to vigorous activity is usually enough to help them stay at a healthy weight.
+Bassadors require significant exercise to prevent weight gain or full-on obesity.
+Their hunting genes incline them towards vigorous activity, such as a high-speed game of fetch or an intense tug-of-war battle.
+Anywhere from 30 to 60 minutes a day of moderate to vigorous exercise is usually enough to help them stay at a healthy weight.

 Training 🦮

 This breed is especially prone to two undesirable behaviors: chewing and chasing prey animals.
 Both will require substantial amounts of training to overcome.
-This can be a challenge, due to the Bassador inheriting a Basset Hound’s natural stubbornness — but it is definitely possible, owing to the excellent trainability of its Labrador side.
+This can be a challenge due to the Bassador inheriting a Basset Hound’s natural stubbornness, but it is definitely possible, owing to the excellent trainability of their Labrador side.

 Grooming ✂️

-Equipped with a short but exceptionally dense coat, the Labrador is a breed with a high degree of shedding.
-Weekly brushings should suffice for much of the year, but during your dog’s shedding seasons in the spring and fall you should be prepared to increase this to once daily.
+Equipped with a short but exceptionally dense coat, the Bassador is a heavy shedder.
+Weekly brushings should suffice for much of the year, but during your dog’s shedding seasons in the spring and fall, you should be prepared to increase it to once daily.

 Health and Conditions ❤️